-DFS technology is used to “mask” the location of content that is shared on a server.
-DFS allows administrators to alter the actual location of the content without having to change the user’s access to the DFS share point.
+A distributed file system (DFS) is used to “mask” the location of content that is shared on a server.
+A DFS allows administrators to alter the actual location of content without having to change the user’s access to the DFS share point.
 The DFS share point can also have a name that does not represent the actual server and shared folder name of the original content.

 Say, for example, that you have a folder named “Data” on Server1.
 You can share the “Data” folder as a shared folder named “CorpData.”
 You could then access this share from a computer using the universal naming convention (UNC) path “\\server1\corpdata.”

-The “CorpData” share could have share permissions set up on it, which, of course, are always best to set to “Everyone – Full Control” (or “Authenticated Users – Full Control,” if you are concerned about your “Everyone” group).
-Ideally, NTFS permissions should be used as the primary access control, as share permissions are weak and fragile.
+The “CorpData” share could have share permissions set up on it, which, of course, are always best to set to “Everyone – Full Control” (or “Authenticated Users – Full Control,” if you’re concerned about your “Everyone” group).
+Ideally, NTFS permissions should be used as the primary access control, as share permissions are weak.
 By using NTFS permissions, you can ensure that the permissions stay intact when the content is moved and you gain granular control over the permissions you need to set.

-If the administrator wants to move the data to a different server and folder name, the DFS share pointer is changed, but the configuration of the user UNC is not.
-If the change is made, the access security of thecontent will not be controlled through the DFS configuration, but rather on the original contents’ share and NTFS permissions.
+If the administrator wants to move the data to a different server and folder, the DFS share pointer is changed, but the configuration of the user UNC is not.
+If the change is made, the access security of the content will not be controlled through the DFS configuration, but rather on the original share and NTFS permissions of the content.